bolemo/aegis/WEB.README.md

 - **SHIELD UP (start aegis)**: to start aegis.
 - **SHIELD DOWN (stop aegis)**: to stop aegis.
 And for any of these commands, you decide if you want to activate or not the logging, or keep it as it is.

+### LOG
+Tab to watch the live log, when enabled.
+It can be filtered by interface (WAN, VPN), and direction (incoming, outgoing).

+### TOOLS
+For now, it only allows to check an IP address.
+It will tells if the address is in any loaded directive, and if it is blocked by the router or not.

+### LISTS
+The drop down list allows to select which list to view/edit.
+Once a list is selected, it displays the last changed date, and the list can be edited directly in the page.
+The [Reload list] button reloads the list (to discard changes made); the [Save list] button allows to save the changes made in the list.
+It allows to select the sources list, and all default custom (global, WAN and VPN) lists (block and white lists).
+However, if aegis allows to have several custom lists (beside default ones), any extra one is not viewable/editable from the web interface.